 What is a Stainless Steel Surgical Instrument?

 The passive layer or stainless steel is intended to prevent or resist corrosion.
 The process is called Passivation.
 Passivation and Polishing eliminate the carbon molecules form the instrument surface.
 This forms a layer which acts as a corrosive resistant seal.
 Passivation is a chemical process that removes carbon molecules from the surface of the instrument.
 This chemical process can also occur through repeated exposure to oxidizing agents in chemicals, soaps, and the atmosphere.
-Proper cleaning, handling, and sterilization will build up the layer of chromium oxide and protect the Surgical Instrument from corrosion and pitting.
+Proper cleaning, handling, and sterilization will build up the passive layer of chromium oxide and protect the surgical instrument from corrosion and pitting.
 In some circumstances older instruments have higher resistance to corrosion than new ones.
 The newer instruments have not had the time to build up the chromium oxide layer.
 Improper cleaning and sterilization can cause the layer of chromium oxide to disappear or become damaged thus increasing the possibility of corrosion and/or pitting.
-Proper cleaning and sterilization can cause the layer of chromium oxide to improve over time thus decreasing the possibility of corrosion and pitting.
+Proper cleaning and sterilization can cause the passive layer of chromium oxide to improve over time thus increasing the protection against corrosion and pitting.